Therapy Response for Solid Tumors

 Treatments don’t always work.

-When treating solid tumors, the best way to tell if therapy is on track is from the molecular insight into the metabolic or proliferative activity of the tumor provided by PET/CT scans.
+When treating most solid tumors, the best way to tell if therapy is on track is from the molecular insight into the metabolic or proliferative activity of the tumor provided by PET/CT imaging.

 However, most payers limit the number of PET/CT scans that will be reimbursed.
-Other treatment response measurements (CT, MRI, palpation) don’t provide the most timely feedback.
+Other treatment response measurements (CT, MRI, palpation) don’t provide the timeliest feedback.
 They measure size, a trailing indicator of the tumor’s response to therapy.

-PET/CT scans provide a snapshot in time of molecular insight by capturing the positron emissions from injected radiotracers.
+PET/CT scans provide a molecular insight snapshot in time by capturing the positron emissions from injected radiotracers.
 These scans are a primary tool for pre-therapy staging of a patient’s cancer.

 Based on the tracer’s mechanism of action, molecular imaging measures the metabolic or proliferative condition of cancer cells by capturing the tracer emissions.
 Molecular imaging is also rapidly becoming the most advanced tool for oncologists and researchers to monitor tumor response to treatment.